Chart Color Schemes

 Throsby lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Throsby's population, as of November 2025, is approximately 3,575 people.
-This figure represents a growth of 1,170 individuals since the 2021 Census, which recorded a population of 2,405.
-The increase is inferred from ABS estimates; the population was 3,575 in June 2024 and there were an additional 32 validated new addresses after the Census date.
-This results in a population density of 2,415 persons per square kilometer, placing Throsby in the upper quartile nationally according to AreaSearch assessments.
-The area's growth rate of 48.6% since the 2021 Census surpasses both the state average (5.9%) and the SA4 region, making it a growth leader.
-Interstate migration contributed approximately 83.7% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.
+Throsby's population was approximately 3,575 as of November 2025.
+This figure reflects an increase of 1,170 people from the 2021 Census count of 2,405 residents, representing a growth rate of 48.6%.
+The change is inferred from the estimated resident population of 3,575 in June 2024 and the addition of 32 validated new addresses since the Census date.
+This results in a population density ratio of 2,415 persons per square kilometer, placing Throsby in the upper quartile relative to national locations assessed by AreaSearch.
+The area's growth rate exceeded both the state's (5.9%) and its SA4 region during this period.
+Population growth was primarily driven by interstate migration, contributing approximately 83.7% of overall population gains.

 Frequently Asked Questions - Population